Researchers

 Arnaud Henrard

-Arnaud is involved in the PBI Oonopidae project and recently completed a revision of the genus Orchestina in the Afrotropical Region.
-He is currently working on a molecular phylogeny of the family Zodariidae, with revisions and descriptions of several new genera.
+Arnaud is involved in the systematics and phylogeny of the families Zodariidae and Ctenidae in the Afrotropical Region, with revisions and descriptions of several new genera.

 Further information